Khushbookhalid/BUDGET-BUDDY/README.md

-The project is in newmain branch
+The project code  is in newmain branch.
+The images have been uploaded in master branch.